vippsas/vipps-developers/README.md

 All customers have access to an API Dashboard on [portal.vipps.no](https://portal.vipps.no) under the "Utvikler" tab.

-It show information about your API usage, an overview of errors, etc.
+It shows information about your API usage, an overview of errors, etc.
 Here's an example for one endpoint:

 ![API Dashboaard](newsletters/images/2021-02-api-dashboard-initiate-payment.png)

 ## Vipps API servers

-The environments are separate and require different API credentials:
+The test and production environments are separate and require different API credentials:

 | Production (Prod)   | Test (MT)              |
 | ------------------- | ---------------------- |